For the Sake of the Silver Fox

 The funds raised will be used to purchase:

 - Temporary holding enclosures

 With our team members fully equipped with the necessary tools, they will be much more able to assist in the safe and efficient capture of every lost or abandoned silver fox reported to us.

 Equipment and Resources to Conduct Citizen Science Projects

 The North American red fox was introduced into the UK in the early 1900's with the start of the commercial fox farming industry.
 Despite the ban on fur farming in 2000, the North American farmed fox or "silver fox" continues to be bred in the UK today.
 Black Foxes UK aims to establish what degree of coat colour variation is seen naturally within the UK fox population, as well as to investigate the extent of any possible hybridisation with North American foxes as a result of escapes and releases.

-In order to achieve this goal we will need to:
+In order to achieve this goal:

-- Develop a detailed research program
+- Development of a detailed research program is needed

-- Enroll with the National Biodiversity Network
+- Membership and collaboration with the National Biodiversity Network must be maintained